 Termite nests can be traced in soil too within a 200-metre radius of the swarming termites.

 Ways to defend your home against termites

 Termites swarm normally during November – December and March – April in South East Queensland.
-A long-term view is therefore best in defending our home.
+A long-term view is therefore best for defending our home.

 Here’s how the monitors work:

-1) Monitors are placed in the soil around your property where termites will mostly likely look for new food sources and moisture
+1) Monitors are placed in the soil around your property where termites will most likely look for new food sources and moisture.

 4) Inspections MUST be done on a regular basis by a qualified termite specialist, to ensure that the monitors are effective and that they haven’t bypassed the monitors.
 This means a full inspection of the house as well as the monitors themselves, are checked on an ongoing basis.